omfghello/window-iso-customizer/README.md

        ☕   STAFF:                       ☕
        ☕   - 1 developer (barely alive) ☕
        ☕   - 3 raccoons (in trenchcoat) ☕
+       ☕     • Gerald (top, the brains) ☕
+       ☕     • Steve (middle, the typer)☕
+       ☕     • Dave (legs, the anchor)  ☕
        ☕   - 47 empty Monster cans      ☕
        ☕   - 1 mass of spaghetti code   ☕
        ☕     that somehow works          ☕
+       ☕   - 1 trenchcoat (load-bearing)☕
        ☕                                ☕
         ☕                              ☕
          ☕☕☕☕☕☕☕☕☕☕☕☕☕☕☕☕☕☕
 ```

+**RACCOON DISCLOSURE:** The three raccoons — Gerald, Steve, and Dave — are listed as co-developers.
+Gerald handles architecture decisions from the top of the trenchcoat.
+Steve operates the keyboard from the middle (he has the best paws for typing).
+Dave is the legs.
+Dave doesn't get enough credit.
+Without Dave, this is just two raccoons in a very short trenchcoat standing on a chair.
+Dave IS the foundation.
+Dave has never once complained.
+Dave is a professional.
+Be like Dave.

+The trenchcoat is load-bearing.
+If you remove the trenchcoat, the entire project collapses.
+We tested this.
+During a code review.
+At 3 AM.
+Gerald fell off Steve.
+Steve fell off Dave.
+The laptop survived.
+The code didn't.
+We had to `git reset --hard`.
+The trenchcoat stays.

 **LEGAL DISCLAIMER:** The developer of WISO has consumed enough caffeine to legally qualify as a chemical weapon in 14 countries.
 His blood type is "dark roast."
 His resting heart rate is "jazz music."
 He has not slept in a way that doctors would call "sleep" since starting this project.
 Any code written between 2 AM and 6 AM is protected under the Geneva Convention as a war crime against software engineering best practices.